 The site is dominated by the three runways associated with the former airfield use.
 Part of the runway is used for flying light aircraft by the RFC flying club with associated facilities located on the site.

-A small established employment area is sited within the north-eastern corner of the site, accessed via Wellington Way.
+An established employment area is sited within the north-eastern corner of the site, accessed via Wellington Way.
+The operations and processes which take place on the DB Group site include the following: